P l a n e G e o m e t r y

 Each straight line that forms the boundary of a square, for example, will have two extremities; obviously.
 But we imagine that we could extend a straight line for as far as we please, and therefore we say that a straight line is potentially infinite.
 To be potentially infinite is in marked contrast to being actually infinite -- which would mean that the straight line has no endpoints at all.

-In plane geometry we are concerned only with what we can actually draw, and so we have no need even for the idea of actually infinite lines.
-(For they are never more than an idea; we cannot draw them, and they serve no practical purpose.)
-In what is called analytic geometry, however, they think they do need such lines.
+In plane geometry we are concerned only with what we can actually draw, and so we have no need even for the idea of an actually infinite line.
+In what is called analytic geometry, however, they say they do need such lines.
 But in plane geometry, it is only finite lines -- the actual or potential boundaries of a figure -- that we ever require.
 Hence when we speak of a "straight line" in these pages, we mean what we can actually experience or draw: a line with two extremities.

 These quarrels about actual versus potential infinities arise only when straight lines are abstracted from the boundaries of figures.
 But in plane geometry it is the figures that concern us, and in the ultimate theorems straight lines appear only as their boundaries.

-Also, just because we can define something (such as an actually infinite line) does not guarantee that it exists.
+We should keep in mind that the objects of geometry -- the lines, squares, circles -- are mental objects.
+It is a question for mathematics when we may say that a mental object "exists."
+As we shall see, just because we can define something we should not assume that it exists.
 (We can define a unicorn.
 But does a unicorn exist?)
-As we shall see, the existence for mathematics of what we define, requires that we be able to produce it.
+As we shall see, the mathematical existence of what we define, requires that we be able to produce it.

 This completes the preliminary description, this is what plane geometry is about; we are now ready to study it as a logical science.